 The TSA (Thinking Skills Assessment) is a pre-interview admissions test for applicants to undergraduate courses in Philosophy, Politics and Economics (PPE), Economics and Management, Experimental Psychology and Psychology, Philosophy and Physiology (PPP) at Oxford University.
 The tests measure an applicant’s critical thinking and problem-solving skills.

-Our individual tutorials are directed towards giving students a better understanding of the nature and purposes of the test itself, as well as refining the key skills of problem solving, critical thinking and essay planning with the help of past papers.
+Our preparatory programmes are directed towards giving students a better understanding of the nature and purposes of the test itself, as well as refining the key skills of problem solving, critical thinking and essay planning with the help of past papers.

 The Mathematics Aptitude Test (MAT) is a subject-specific entrance test required for applicants to a number of degree courses in mathematics-related subjects at Oxford University and Imperial College, London.

-We offer a series of individual tutorials to help guide applicants in their approach to individual questions and the paper as a whole, suggesting any areas where further study and practice may be required.
+We offer a preparatory programme to help guide applicants in their approach to individual questions and the paper as a whole, suggesting any areas where further study and practice may be required.
 This allows students to approach the test with greater confidence and assurance.

 If you would like to know more about our Admissions Test courses, we are happy to answer any questions you may have: call us on +44(0)1865 793333 or email us at firstname.lastname@example.org.